isaacnmm/pestpolicy-hugo2XX/content/posts/rectangular-vs-round-trampoline/index.md

 If both adults and children will use the trampoline, a rectangular one will be the best choice.
 Nonetheless, a small family can buy the round trampoline.

-**Heres A Rough Weight Limit Estimate For Round Trampolines**
-- The weight limit for a 14 to 16
-- foot round trampoline is about 250400 pounds
-- A 12FT round trampoline has an approximate weight limit of between 250300 pounds
-- A 8FT to 10FT round trampoline can hold about 200250 pounds **Rectangular Trampoline
-- Weight Limitation **
-- All rectangular trampolines will hold about 300FT
+**Heres A Rough Weight Limit Estimate For Round Trampolines** - The weight limit for a 14 to 16-foot round trampoline is about 250400 pounds - A 12FT round trampoline has an approximate weight limit of between 250300 pounds - A 8FT to 10FT round trampoline can hold about 200250 pounds **Rectangular Trampoline- Weight Limitation ** - All rectangular trampolines will hold about 300FT-450FT pounds.
-- 450FT pounds.

 ###  Rectangular Vs. Round Trampoline Safety